 To answer the question – How can blockchain and cryptocurrencies really impact the 500 million+ smallholder farmers around the world who are mostly excluded from formal financial systems? – let’s look at three examples: inflation, ownership, and payments and remittances.

-Imany developing economies, local currency is expensive and risky for anything beyond a one-off transaction.
+In many developing economies, the local currency is expensive and risky for anything beyond a one-off transaction.
 Let’s consider this fact from the perspective of a smallholder.
-If you’re a Zambian maize farmer, you have one long growing season that last on average six – eight months.
-The annual inflation rate of Zambia this year (2019) is 10.5 percent.
+If you’re a Zambian maize farmer, you have one long growing season that lasts an average of six-eight months.
+The annual inflation rate of Zambia this year (2019) is 10.5 per cent.
 If this farmer had pre-financed the crop or planned their finances expecting prices to be similar to those of the previous season, the inflationary gap they are likely to experience would create losses and insolvency that would be felt first and hardest at the farm gate.
 And these losses are felt nationally, regionally and globally.
 A stable alternative currency for transactions could save significant financial losses that result from the inherent instability of developing economy currencies.

 When formal market actors do reach these farmers, risks and transaction costs are high due to their remote locations and lack of data visibility – while for the farmer – interest rates, inflation and transactions costs diminish the profitability of their crops.
 Paradoxically, these same excluded farmers represent an untapped market potential of USD 200 billion (Initiative for Smallholder Finance, 2016).

 Cryptocurrencies like Libra are based on a blockchain, which allows for unique identification per unit of value and a fully provable and traceable ownership history – thereby improving the visibility of the farmer once they transact using the currency.
 If these transactions are fully integrated within financial services to them, they are likely to improve their risk-profile for more affordable financial products and build a unique identity to enable future inclusion.